KowserHassan/KH-DevOpsJourney/linux/notes/README.md

 - w - write: allow modifying of file content
 - x - execute: allows execution of programme

+There are 2 ways to represent file permissions:
+1. symbolic
+2. numeric

 ## How to rent a Virtual Machine from AWS? ☁️

 EC2 is an AWS service that allows you to rent out virtual servers in the cloud.